glasses-language-approaches-regional-multilingual-websites

 Localisation- Separate

-This approach entails completely separate teams and even separate tools (even different CMSs!), where respective content teams and solutions work independently of each other in different regions.
-A strictly separated approach such as this enables full flexibility for your organization, but it’s important to remember that content and structure is disconnected from others.
+In this approach content teams and solutions work independently of each other in different regions.
+This arrangement enables full flexibility for your organization, but content and structure are disconnected from others.

 Advantages